Donor Profile

 • Multilateral funding (outside of specific thematic cooperation).

-Other ODA-disbursing ministries include the Ministry of Climate and Environment ( US$416 million, or 7.6% of total ODA), used mainly for Norway’s International Climate and Forest Initiative, and the Ministry of Finance (US$11 million, or 0.2% of total ODA).
-The Ministry of Climate and Environment saw a notable increase of 30% in the 2024 budget compared to the previous year following budget negotiations with the SV.
-The Ministry of Local Government and Regional Development also disburses a small amount of ODA ( US$200,000), and the Ministry of Education and Research allocates approximately US$1.6 million in ODA, mainly for the administrative costs of Research Council of Norway related to the management of ODA-funded research programs.
+Other ODA-disbursing ministries include the Ministry of Climate and Environment, used mainly for Norway’s International Climate and Forest Initiative, and the Ministry of Finance.
+The Ministry of Climate and Environment saw a notable increase of 30% between 2023 and 2024 and further increases in 2025 following budget negotiations with the SV.
+The Ministry of Local Government and Regional Development also disburses a small amount of ODA, and the Ministry of Education and Research allocates a small amount of ODA, mainly for the administrative costs of Research Council of Norway related to the management of ODA-funded research programs.

 In August 2023, the Norwegian government announced that Norad is to take on greater responsibility for the management of Norwegian development funding, and the Ministry of Foreign Affairs is to receive a clearer responsibility for development policy formulation.
 Management of international development, which currently is under the MFA, is slated to be transferred to Norad beginning early 2024.
 The change will give Norad authority over the following budget items: